 Small Business vs. Big Business Compensation Plans

-Companies structure sales compensation plans in different ways depending on their organizational goals, resources, sizes, and team needs.
+Companies structure sales compensation plans in different ways depending on their organizational goals, resources, size, and team needs.
 Some might offer a more substantial salary, while another might make commission the biggest earning opportunity.

 Before designing a plan that best fits your company, you should think through a few things.
 Start by determining your compensation budget, the expectations of your sales team, and what results you seek.
 While you can look into how others in the industry structure their compensation plans, you shouldn’t just mirror those plans.
 Just as no two people are exactly alike, no two businesses are either.
 Effectively designing a compensation plan involves a certain amount of tailoring and personalization to achieve your unique goals.